sema0205/SandpileModel/README.md

 # Argument Parser

-## Task

-To implement a simplified [Abelian Sandpile Model](https://en.wikipedia.org/wiki/Abelian_sandpile_model), which can save its states in a [BMP format](https://en.wikipedia.org/wiki/BMP_file_format) image.
+Implementation of a simplified [Abelian Sandpile Model](https://en.wikipedia.org/wiki/Abelian_sandpile_model), which can save its states in a [BMP format](https://en.wikipedia.org/wiki/BMP_file_format) image.

 The initial state and the size of the grid is specified.

-The implementation is a console application, which supports the following command-line arguments:
+Console application, which supports the following command-line arguments:

 **-l, --length**   - the length of the grid (guaranteed to fit in uint16_t)